rigetti/pyquil/docs/source/start.rst

 Your First Quantum Program
 --------------------------
 pyQuil is a Python library that helps you write programs in the Quantum Instruction Language (Quil).
-It also ships with a simple script ``examples/run_quil.py`` that runs Quil code directly.
-You can test your connection to Forest using this script by executing the following on your command line
+It also ships with a simple script ``run_quil.py`` that runs Quil code directly.
+The script is located in the `pyQuil repository <https://github.com/rigetticomputing/pyquil>`_.
+You can test your connection to Forest using this script by cloning the pyQuil repository and executing the following on your command line

 ::

-    cd examples/
+    cd pyquil/examples/
     python run_quil.py hello_world.quil

 You should see the following output array ``[[1, 0, 0, 0, 0, 0, 0, 0]]``.